fhrach4/BooruGet/README.md

 #BooruGet
 ##About
 This project downlads files from danbooru and gelbooru.
-It can run on all operating systems, but requires wget to be in your path.
+It can run on all operating systems, but requires httplib2 to be installed.
+This is generally not installed on a default python3 install

 * This program is still very much in devlopment and is not very user friendly yet.